 Now, serotonin levels drop during pregnancy, which can disrupt sleep – a must-have for a healthy pregnancy.

 When you use weighted blankets during nighttime sleep, this hormone is produced more and gets converted to melatonin.
 And melatonin is the ultimate sleep hormone responsible for alleviating restlessness and unwanted drowsiness.

 What's the right position to combat sleep problems during pregnancy?

 As any pregnant woman knows, sleep in the third trimester is hard to come by.
 Due to the increase in the fetus size, it gets increasingly more difficult to find a comfortable position.

 In such cases, swapping out your usual night-time position might help: for instance, if you usually sleep on your right side, try shifting to the left for a better night's sleep.
 In fact, some doctors will suggest you do so.
 But why?

 Sleeping on your left side keeps the uterus away from your liver, which is located on the right side of your abdomen.
 Since the liver is a large organ, this method alleviates the discomfort.

 Our Weighted Blanket Recommendations

-With a wide-ranging choice of 10lb, 15lb, 20lb, or 35lb throws in three beautiful, tranquil colors including off white, purple haze, and cloud grey, Sunday Citizen has you covered.
-Our weighted blankets are made from a uniquely soft and cozy fabric that will leave you snug as a pregnant bug in a rug.
+With a wide-ranging choice of 10lb, 15lb, 20lb, or 35lb throws in three beautiful, tranquil colors including off-white, purple haze, and cloud grey, Sunday Citizen has you covered.
+Our weighted blankets are made from a uniquely soft and cozy fabric that will leave you as snug as a pregnant bug in a rug.
 With holistic crystal energy, including naturally soothing amethyst, clear quartz for healing, and rose quartz to promote feelings of harmony, trust, and love, get set for the most restorative sleep of your life.